It’s no wonder this is such an exciting career path. When you work at events, creating these special moments for other people is your daily job!

-Many events, whether it’s a sporting event or a film festival, rely on corporate or individual sponsors for their budget.
+Many events, whether it’s sporting events or film festivals, rely on corporate or individual sponsors for their budgets.
 In fact, sponsorship is so essential that often events cannot even happen without it.
 That makes the role of Sponsorship Manager incredibly important.

 As a Sponsorship Manager, you’re responsible for finding new sponsors, developing strong relationships with them, and ultimately convincing them to support your event.
 Plus, you have to maintain relationships with the sponsors your organisation already has, and keep up communication across your networks to make sure your event stays relevant.
 Research and negotiation skills are key to this role.